EtherealEngine/etherealengine-docs/docs/03_manual/04_host/01_installation/00_intro.md

 > Alternate Method:
 > Open the `User` table of your deployment's database and change `userRole` to `admin`
-_(It helps to use a graphical database explorer, we recommend [beekeeperstudio.io](https://beekeeperstudio.io/))_
+_(It helps to use a graphical database explorer, we recommend [beekeeperstudio.io](https://beekeeperstudio.io/))_ The location of the database can be found in your `.env.local` file.

 Test user Admin privileges by going to the `/admin` route of your deployment.